department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/secure-messaging/research/2024-06-Care-Names-Comparative-Study/research-plan.md

 # Research Plan for Secure Messaging team, June 2024

 ## Background
 Our project is part of the Digital Health Modernization strategy, which aims to create a centralized place for Veterans to access their health information.
-As part of this effort, My HealtheVet (MHV) will be moved to VA.gov.
-MHV provides Veterans with access to their medical records, including the ability to download said records.
+As part of this effort, My HealtheVet (MHV) is being moved to VA.gov.
+MHV provides Veterans with the ability to securely message and access previous messages with their healthcare teams.

-Discovery research was carried out in September, 2022 (see [this folder](https://github.com/department-of-veterans-affairs/va.gov-team/tree/master/products/health-care/digital-health-modernization/mhv-to-va.gov/medical-records/research/2022-09-informational-interviews) for more information).
-This research has helped us to identify and prioritize gaps that we must address via primary research with Veterans to ensure that the Medical Records experience on the redesigned MHV will enable Veterans to complete their top tasks with minimal pain points.
+A well known pain point for Veterans in the current secure messaging experience lies in the ways in which healthcare providers and teams are named (see previous [discovery research](https://github.com/department-of-veterans-affairs/va.gov-team/tree/master/products/health-care/digital-health-modernization/mhv-to-va.gov/secure-messaging/research/2022-11-triage-group-naming-discovery) and [feedback from MHV Coordinators](https://github.com/department-of-veterans-affairs/va.gov-team/tree/master/products/health-care/digital-health-modernization/mhv-to-va.gov/mhv-coordinator-feedback/quarterly-survey-results)).
+The Secure Messaging OCTO/OCC team created an updated experience to address this pain point; this experience will be vetted by MHV Coordinators and piloted in July/August.

+Prior to piloting the new experience, we want to confirm with Veterans that the updated experience outperforms the previous in relation to:
+- Task success
+- Time to complete task
+- Improved satisfaction
+- Improve trust with VA digital health services

 You can read more about the Digital Health Modernization strategy [here](https://github.com/department-of-veterans-affairs/va.gov-team/tree/master/products/health-care/digital-health-modernization/product).